 How will fares be collected on the D Line?

 The D Line will have "off-board fare payment."
 Transit customers will buy their ticket or validate their pass at readers on the station platform rather than inside the bus.
 Customers will then be able to enter the bus through any door, speeding up the boarding process.
-Just like on the light rail or the A Line, Transit Police will enforce fare payment.
+Transit Police will enforce fare payment.

 How will the D Line affect vehicle and bicycle traffic?

 D Line buses will pull up to the station, allow customers to board and exit the bus, and then will pull away.
 In some parts of the corridor, there are bike lanes on the street.
-While a bus is stopped, it will occupy the bike lane and the lane of traffic and vehicles and bicycles will not be permitted to drive around the bus.
-Because all customers pay before boarding and can get on the bus through three wide doors, most stops take about 10-15 seconds.
+While a bus is stopped, it will occupy the bike lane or lane of traffic for 10-15 seconds.
 The D Line will not stop at the station if there are no customers waiting at the stop or exiting the bus.

 What features will D Line stations include?